coderemon24/coaching-management-app/README.md

 Most coaching centers still run on:
 - 📒 Admission notebook
-- 🧾 Fee হিসাব Excel এ
+- 🧾 Fee calculation in Excel
-- ✅ Attendance খাতায়
+- ✅ Attendance taken manually
 - 📩 SMS reminder manual

 This app turns that **chaos into a clean system** — and is designed to become a **multi-tenant SaaS** (one platform → many coaching centers).